aaditya3301/learning-chatbot/README.md

-# Auto-Learning Chatbot
+# Chatbot

-A smart chatbot that automatically learns from conversations using Groq AI and NeonDB (PostgreSQL with pgvector).
+A chatbot that automatically learns from conversations using Groq AI and NeonDB (PostgreSQL with pgvector).

 ## Features
 - Automatic learning from conversations